EduhCosta/android-quiz/README.md

-# Quiz App - IGTI challanger
+# Quiz App - IGTI challenger

-Quiz App with questions from a ´txt file´, with percentage of corrects responses on final screen.
+Quiz App with questions from a `txt file`, with percentage of corrects responses on final screen.

 ## Requirements